f4z3r/flux-demo/README.md

 Currently, we only define a single default application to showcase how we plan on deploying apps to a cluster.
 This application is based on https://github.com/stefanprodan/podinfo

+Applications are defined differently compared to infrastructure.
+The main reason is that the application definitions cannot be pinned.
+This is mostly due to the fact that applications are components that might be highly customized when deployed to the clusters.
+Thus it might not make sense to pin the version as clusters might needs conflicting versions of applications deployed, e.g.:

+- Cluster A: App1 version `0.1.0` and App2 version `0.2.0`.
+- Cluster B: App1 version `0.2.0` and App2 version `0.1.0`.

 <!--
 TODO: